han678/AsymptoticAURC/README.md

 ### License

-Everything is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).